 - User: Users can reply to, forward, and manage conversations in mailboxes assigned to them.
-They can also add Notes to conversations, create and modify templates, save searches, and permanently delete conversations.
+They can also add internal notes to conversations, create and modify templates, save searches, and permanently delete conversations.

-You can change a User to an Administrator, or an Administrator to a User, at any time.
-If you're the account Owner, your permissions can't be changed.
+Account owners and administrators can change a User to an Administrator, or an Administrator to a User, at any time.
+If you're the account owner, your permissions can't be changed.

-- Click on this user's preview card to open the account.
-Click the radio button for the level of permission you'd like this user to have:
+- Click the radio button for the role you'd like this user to have: